jackgibson1/ecg-api/README.md

 _**CI/CD**_
 - Contains a .env file (not present in this repository) to contain environment variables which are injected during runtime.
 Most important variable being the NODE_ENV which I have configured to either be test or production.
 - Dockerfile is used to build a container which is used for deployment to production (server provided by Charles Gillan).
+- Deployment pipeline configured in gitlab-ci.yml file.
+Pipeline contains 3 main jobs; lint code, test code and deployment (deployment is configured using SSH within Gitlab runner to automate deployment to server on each commit to master branch).